Housing Claremont Board

 Gene is a member of the Board of Mission and Social Action at Claremont United Church of Christ.
 While he has at times pastored congregations, more of his career has been in multi-faith approaches to social justice and Council of Churches leadership.
 Gene has been a volunteer staff person in numerous political and ballot-initiative

-Housing Claremont Fellows
+Recent Housing Claremont Fellows

 She was also a member of the La Habra Water Guardians and helped promote the importance of water conservation in the community.

-Virginia Paschal is a rising senior at Pomona College, studying Public Policy and Environmental Analysis.
+Virginia Paschal is a student at Pomona College, studying Public Policy and Environmental Analysis.
 She has been a student advocate for affordable housing issues in Claremont for the past four years.
 She has worked with Councilman Jed Leano on housing advocacy both within the City of Claremont and at the regional level, attending SoCal Association of Governments meetings and advocating for Measure H funds for projects such as the affordable housing development on Baseline Road.
 She has worked with Housing Claremont since early 2021, assisting in report writing and ADU development work.

 Virginia has also worked with the Los Angeles Mayor Eric Garcetti’s Office of Sustainability on electrification projects to meet UN Sustainable Development Goals and with the City of Alameda on efforts to fund the City’s Climate Action and Resiliency Plan.
 She is currently working for the Farm and Energy Initiative at Vermont Law School to make information on statewide farmland solar policy more accessible to stakeholders.
 Following her graduation, she hopes to continue to work in the realm of housing advocacy and climate resiliency at the city level.

-Jordan Hoogsteden is a rising junior at Pomona College studying Public Policy Analysis and Computer Science.
+Jordan Hoogsteden is a student at Pomona College studying Public Policy Analysis and Computer Science.
 Through coursework, Jordan has researched Measure H and evaluated the Los Angeles County Homeless Initiative strategies.
 Jordan has also worked as a District Intern for California State Senator Scott Wiener.
 Through this opportunity, Jordan has advocated for progressive housing legislation while connecting constituents with housing resources.
 Jordan has been a fellow with Housing Claremont this past year, focusing on ADU development, Claremont’s Inclusionary Housing Ordinance, and website expansion for the organization.